How to Lose Weight After 40 - Tips for Women and Men

 - Having less time to prepare healthy meals or exercise

 - Changes in hormone levels that affect muscle and fat storage

 - Increases in stress due to family or work commitments

 A key thing that some people don’t realize is that they need fewer calories as they get older.
 According to government dietary guidelines, a male in his forties is likely to require 200 calories less per day than he did in his thirties.
 This may seem like a small amount but overeating by this would equate to 1400 calories each week and quickly lead to noticeable weight gain.
 However, by understanding the factors at play you can make practical changes so that losing weight after 40 becomes easier and more achievable.

 The good news is that there are plenty of losing weight after 40 success stories.
-The aging process doesn’t prevent you from losing excess weight – it’s just a case of adapting.
+The ageing process doesn’t prevent you from losing excess weight – it’s just a case of adapting.
 Making small changes to the food and drinks you consume, exercise habits, and how you look after yourself will all make a real difference.
 The key is to incorporate these changes into your lifestyle so that they become a way of life after 40.
-This will enable you to lose the weight and keep it off permanently.
+This will enable you to lose weight and keep it off permanently.
 Here’s an overview of how to lose weight and improve health once you’re in your forties…

 Consume a balanced diet